 This page is about an All-in-One printer.
 See our All-in-One computer page for information on All-in-One computers.

-Alternatively referred to as a MFP (multifunction printer), AIO is short for All-in-One.
-It is used to describe a hardware device such as an All-in-One printer that is a printer, fax, and scanner all in one device.
-The picture is an example of a Samsung All-in-One printer that is a fax, laser printer, sheetfed scanner, and flatbed scanner.
+Alternatively called a MFP (multifunction printer or multifunction peripheral), AIO is short for All-in-One.
+AIO describes a hardware device such as an All-in-One printer that is a printer, fax, and scanner all in one device.
+The picture shows a Samsung All-in-One printer that is a fax, laser printer, sheetfed scanner, and flatbed scanner.

 Advantages of All-in-One devices

-- Take up less desk space and room by combining multiple devices (e.g., fax, printer, scanner) into one device.
+- Take up less desk space and room (smaller footprint) by combining multiple devices (e.g., fax, printer, scanner) into one device.

-- Less cords.
-Since the printer and the scanner are one device the AIO only requires one power cord and usually one data cable (e.g., USB).
+- Fewer cords.
+Since the printer and the scanner are one device, the AIO only requires one power cord and usually one data cable.
+For example, a USB (universal serial bus) cable.

 How should I write the word "All-in-One?"

-When describing a printer, computer, or other device that contains multiple functions All-in-One should be written with hyphens and a capital "A" and capital "O."
+When describing a printer, computer, or other device containing multiple functions All-in-One should be written with hyphens and a capital "A" and capital "O."